RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/consolidating_pipes.md

 Chassis.
 To manage upgrades we need to craft a Pipe Controller.
 It looks like a red Pipe Manager.

-The most uesful upgrade to us right now is the Sneaky Upgrade.
+The most useful upgrade to us right now is the [Sneaky Upgrade](item://logisticspipes:upgrade_sneaky).
 Adding a Sneaky Upgrade to a pipe causes it to pretend as if it was on a different side of the thing to which it is attached when it tries to add something to its inventory.
 This is best illustrated by example: the reason we used